litenby/youtube-trivia-bot/README.md

-# youtube-trivia-bot
+# Youtube Trivia Bot

-A trivia game for Youtube live stream chats that runs in Windows.
+A trivia game for Youtube live stream chats that runs on a Windows computer.

 ## Features
 - Responds to commands in the youtube chat.